libp2p/specs/6-interfaces.md

 ## 6.6 libp2p interface and UX

-`libp2p` implementations should enable it to be instantiated programatically, or to use a previous compiled library with some of the protocol decisions already made, so that the user can reuse or expand.
+`libp2p` implementations should enable it to be instantiated programmatically, or to use a previous compiled library with some of the protocol decisions already made, so that the user can reuse or expand.

 ### Constructing a libp2p instance programatically